sanchaya/karnata-f-kittel-font/README.md

 #License
 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is copied below, and is also available with a FAQ at: http://scripts.sil.org/OFL

+# Special Thanks
+"This project was supported by German Consulate General in Bengaluru till it was released as an open-source font to the use of general public"
+Later, you may add something like "Further to this, the project is taken forward by the Kannada computing / OFSS community"

 Copyright © 2022 Prashant Pandit